gfngfn/Sesterl/README.md

 * Martin Elsman, Troels Henriksen, Danil Annenkov, and Cosmin E. Oancea.
 [Static interpretation of higher-order modules in Futhark: functional GPU programming in the large](https://dl.acm.org/doi/10.1145/3236792). *Proceedings of the ACM on Programming Languages* 2, ICFP, Article 97, 2018.
 * Simon Fowler. [*Typed Concurrent Functional Programming with Channels, Actors, and Sessions*](https://era.ed.ac.uk/handle/1842/35873).
 PhD thesis, University of Edinburgh, 2019.
+* Roger Hindley.
+The principal type-scheme of an object in combinatory logic. *Transactions of the American Mathematical Society*, **146**, pp. 29–60, 1969.
+* Robin Milner.
+A theory of type polymorphism in programming. *Journal of Computer and System Sciences*, **17**, pp. 348–375, 1978.
 * Dominic Orchard and Nobuko Yoshida.
 [Effects as sessions, sessions as effects](https://dl.acm.org/doi/10.1145/2837614.2837634).
 In *Proceedings of the 43rd Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL’16)*, pp. 568–581, 2016.
 * Andreas Rossberg, Claudio Russo, and Derek Dreyer.
 [F-ing modules](https://people.mpi-sws.org/~rossberg/f-ing/). *Journal of Functional Programming*, **24**(5), pp. 529–607, 2014.